 Systems with central inverters are the worst affected, as any shade in any of the strings will disturb the signal that the MPPT input of the inverter will receive.

 String inverters are independent from each other, and so only the shade that affects the string of panels in which they operate will disturb the MPP tracking.

 DC-optimizer companies also offer their solutions to this problem, but this tends to increase the costs.

 The Difference Between the Global MPP and Local MPP

 German brand SMA developed a control algorithm that allows their inverters to perform the MPPT accurately, even in the presence of shade.

-Normally, when there is partial shading in a PV array, the P/V curve adopts an irregular shape and generally presents two maximum operating points: the Global MPP and the Local MPP.
+Normally, when there is partial shading in a PV array, the P/V curve adopts an irregular shape and generally presents two maximum operating points: (BROKEN LINK) the Global MPP and the Local MPP.

 You can see such an example below: